virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 At this point your file is created and staged, you need to add a message that explains what you did and commit those changes.
 For that you use `git commit -m " "`.
 Where "-m" means message and inside the quotes you should write something that describes what you did (example: you can use `git commit -m "Add README file"`).

 Now that your file is commited you need to send it to the project's remote repository so everybody can see your changes.
 For that you need to use `git push` and that's it!
-You have pushed your first file to your remote repository :-)
+You have pushed your first file to your remote repository 😄

 #### Create new Branch
-Now we are going to create a new branch to fill our repository with nice code :-D
+Now we are going to create a new branch to fill our repository with nice code 😆

-Go to your command line again and create a new branch using `git branch name-of-the-branch` **_Note to self:_** The name of the branch must be meaningfull!
+Go to your command line again and create a new branch using `git branch name-of-the-branch` **_>_** The name of the branch must be meaningful!

-Choose the name you want to your new branch.
+Choose the name you want for your new branch.
 This will allow you to have a new branch without mixing the content of your master branch.
 You should *never* work directly in your master branch.
 Then you need to use `git checkout name-of-the-branch` to change to your new branch.

 *If you are lazy, you can use `git checkout -b name-of-the-branch` this will create a new branch and checkout at the same time :-P*